-There are several materials that are available and free for us to turn into something useful.
+Several materials are available and free for us to turn into something useful.
 A dead tree limb is one and we have just the right DIY project for it!

-Make beautiful drink coasters by simply slicing them into desired thickness.
+Make beautiful drink coasters by simply slicing them into the desired thickness.

 Do you need a new set of drink coasters at home?
 Or perhaps you’re thinking of a nice gift for a friend or loved ones?
 This DIY tree limb coaster would make the perfect gift!